-Over the past twelve months period under review, the Class Fund returned 1.97% compared to a benchmark return of 2.65%.
+Over the past twelve months period under review, the Class Fund returned 4.3% for A shares (B:3.8%, C: 4.1%, X:5.3%) compared to a benchmark return of 4.75%.
 The global equity component continued to deliver positive relative performance and it was particularly pleasing to note that the outperformance in equity was primarily driven from good stock picking.
-The cash component performed very much in line with its benchmark, but that was not enough to offset the impact of fees in the Class Fund.
+The fixed income performance lagged its benchmark given the defensive positioning to the asset class.
+We view developed market bonds unattractive at current levels on both an absolute and real basis when adjusting for inflation.